 Join us as we explore the first principles of CIP, the risk management processes that provide the structure and auditable processes that we use, and how we determine how to identify the right tools for a given operation and situation.
 This course builds on many of the same principles and concepts taught in APS1024 Infrastructure Resilience Planning, but that course is by no means a pre-requisite.
 We will build our understanding, drawing upon the existing experiences and perspectives of the class body, apply these protection principles and concepts, and discuss how we might use them in practice.
 The course is practice-biased, with a walk-through/talk-through followed by real protection consulting projects for real clients in real time.
 Students can add these projects to their experience portfolio.
 As is common in practice, so in class and after the first day you will form into project teams for the remainder of the course.

 When you complete this course you will be able to direct CIP planning in engineering projects, conduct the analysis and develop and present strategy proposals.
-This course is recognized internationally by the Register of Security Engineers and Specialists.

 Course Designation